 What the hemp extract does is that it controls the hypersensitivity to a certain substance that may be triggering the IBS.
 And it does so, largely in part, with the help of the gut-brain connection.

-Hemp seeds have been found to contain important prebiotics (such as fiber) that maintains a healthy ecosystem in the gut.
+Hemp seeds have been found to contain important prebiotics (such as maintain a healthy ecosystem in the gut.
 In case you were wondering, prebiotics is food for the bacteria, which keeps them at the top of their game.
 When the gut is healthy, it supports healthy digestion, as well as a healthy immune system.

 Experts have noticed a connection between IBS and mental wellbeing.
 When it comes to which causes which, we arrive at a classic ‘chicken and egg problem’.
 The point is that they affect each other - and therefore, controlling stress and anxiety can reduce the awful symptoms of IBS.